 The fair values of deposits and other liabilities with maturities of less than six months are approximated to be the carrying amount.
 For liabilities with maturities of six months or longer, fair values have been based on quoted market prices, where such prices exist.
-Otherwise, fair values have been estimated by reference to rates currently offered for similar liabilities of similar maturities.
+Otherwise, fair values have been estimated by reference to rates currently offered by the Banking Group for similar liabilities of similar maturities.